kootenpv/emoji-picker/README.md

 # emoji-picker

-It contains the [script](https://github.com/kootenpv/emoji-picker/blob/master/download_emojis.py) to generate a list of emojis that can be used.
+It contains the [download_emojis.py](https://github.com/kootenpv/emoji-picker/blob/master/download_emojis.py) script to generate a list of emojis that can be used.

 It's made cross-platform available by relying on `pysimplegui`, `pyperclip` and `pynput`.